Tel: 02087150040

 How to attach your leash

-Your leash is the bedrock of your SUP safety setup
+Your leash is the bedrock of your SUP safety setup This is how to attach your leash

 How to attach your fins